 - i.
-Type of scheme An open ended equity scheme investing in both large cap and mid cap stocks. - ii.
+Type of scheme An open ended equity scheme investing across large cap, mid cap, small cap stocks. - ii.
 Investment Objective and Investment Pattern For investment objective, please refer to Section I- Part I(V) and for investment pattern, please refer Part II(A) of this document. - iii.
 Terms of Issue: - - □ Liquidity provisions such as listing, repurchase, redemption.
 Please refer to Section I Part I(VI) of this document □ Aggregate fees and expenses charged to the Scheme.
-The aggregate fee and expenses to be charged to the Scheme - Any safety net or guarantee provided The Scheme does not provide any guaranteed or assured return.
+The aggregate fee and expenses to be charged to the Scheme is detailed under the Section I Part III(C) of this document - ☐ Any safety net or guarantee provided The Scheme does not provide any guaranteed or assured return.